apache/skywalking/docs/en/guides/How-to-release.md

 ## Start the next iteration

-Once the release is deployed to the staging repositories, you can start updating the version to the next number and open a pull request.
+Once the binary and source packages are created, you can start updating the version to the next number and open a pull request.

 ```bash
 # Update the version to the next snapshot version still in the same branch, such as 10.1.0-release